Smatek1001/AI_DnD/Characters/NPCs/Silas_Inkfinger.md

 **Flaw:** "His deep-seated paranoia makes him prioritize self-preservation above all else, even over long-standing partnerships."

 ## IV.
 Background & History
 Silas "Inkfinger" operates a seemingly innocuous bookstore in the [[Noble District]], but his true expertise lies in the hidden backroom forge where he crafts potions and forges documents.
 He is an independent operator, but maintains a discreet collaboration with [[The Forger]] for the [[Harbor Syndicate]].
 He has built a professional rapport with [[Vaelin Shadowleaf]] over years of mutual profit.
+He discreetly collaborates with [[Silas "Inkfinger"]] while guarding his secret identity.
+This discreet professional tie to Silas, built on mutual respect for anonymity, avoids public Syndicate links, protecting both from exposure.

 ## V. Goals & Motivations
 ### Short-term Goals
-Complete current forging and alchemical commissions; acquire rare components and knowledge for his craft.
+Complete current forging and alchemical commissions; acquire rare inks, papers, and tools for his craft.
 ### Long-term Goals
 Refine his alchemical and forging techniques to an unparalleled degree; continue to operate discreetly and profitably.
 ### Primary Motivation